Ecological systems in a modeling perspective: The connection to census data

 Data can be collected only at a limited number of time instances.
 This justifies a discrete variant of our deterministic model.
 The explicit solution of the logistic equation (\ref{rk_logistic}) can be computed by separation of variables.
 If the initial condition is given by $X_0$, then the solution $X(T)$ of (\ref{rk_logistic}) at time $T$ is given by

-We note that this is the Beverton and Holt (1957) model and that this solution is a Poincar{\'{e}} map (Perko (2001) and Hirsch, Smale and Devaney (2013) ) of (\ref{rk_logistic}).
+We note that (\ref{diskret_logistic}) is the Beverton and Holt (1957) model and that this solution is a Poincar{\'{e}} map (Perko (2001) and Hirsch, Smale and Devaney (2013) ) of (\ref{rk_logistic}).
 Discrete population models are usually difficult to derive from mechanisms (cf. Lindstr\"{o}m (1999) ), but they represent the maps that are expected to describe the generation of census data.
 From (\ref{diskret_logistic}), we have $KX_0$ in the nominator and $K\exp(-RT)+(1-\exp(-RT))X_0$ in the denominator.
 Thus, the denominator interpolates between $X_0$ and $K$.
 For positive $X_0$ the denominator cannot become zero, so $X(T)$ starts from $X_0$ and proceeds with $T$ monotonically towards $K$.

-Collection of data is not connected to discrete collection events only.
+Collection of data is not connected to a discrete collection of data only.
 It is connected to some noise, too.
 There are many ways to add noise to a model and the most natural way to add noise is to consider our model as an approximation of a Markov process.
-The abundance formulation becomes essential.
+The model formulation in terms of abundances becomes now essential.

 In a deterministic setting the univariate case takes the logistic form